 The second day of the journey is one of the toughest.
 We have plenty more Cornish hills to climb up and down although the scenery is lovely.
 We continue into Devon and more hills await as we cycle through Dartmoor National Park.
 On a clear day this is a truly spectacular section although it can get very bleak if the weather is bad!

 The next day of our adventure will begin with some hilly cycling as we negotiate the back roads towards Exeter.
 As we leave Exeter behind the terrain becomes a little easier and after lunch, as we will be wending our way through gentle, quiet country lanes through the Isle of Avalon.
-We continue across the Somerset Levels to bring us to the eclectic town of Glastonbury.
+We continue across the Somerset Levels to bring us to the lovely little town of Street, near Glastonbury.

 We will continue to the cathedral city of Wells, often referred to as the smallest city in England.
 A climb out of Wells is rewarded with some fine cycling across the top of the Mendip Hills, before dropping to Chew Valley lake and through the Long Ashton Estate.
 We will cycle over the iconic Clifton suspension bridge before cycling through Bristol.
 After lunch we will continue over the Severn Bridge and into Wales.
 The afternoon is spent cycling along the Wye Valley - a truly memorable days cycling.